mykothai/software-development-methods/react/recipe-app/README.md

-# Getting Started with Create React App
+# Recipe Search App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The web app is hosted on Firebase: [What2Cook](https://what2cook-3e3dd.web.app/)

 ## Available Scripts